WRF Project Facts

 - The existing WWTP is operated under National Pollution Discharge Permit (NPDES) No. CA007881, and the Waste Discharge Requirements were updated and adopted by the Regional Water Quality Control Board on December 7, 2017.

 - The existing WWTP has operated under a 301(h) modified discharge permit from full secondary treatment requirements since its last upgrade in 1984, to allow for partially treated wastewater to be discharged during wet weather periods when the plant cannot fully treat incoming wastewater flows.
 However, the updated Waste Discharge Requirements, which become effective on March 1, 2018, no longer include this waiver.
-The City anticipates a Time Schedule Order will be issued by the Regional Water Quality Control Board which will provide up to five years to come into full permit compliance.

 - California Coastal Commission (CCC) denied a Coastal Development Permit (CDP) to upgrade the existing WWTP in 2013.